hamster007Github/EventManager/README.md

 **Pokemon reset**:

 - `reset_pokemon_enable` option to automatically delete obsolete pokemon from MAD database on start and end of pokemon changing event to enable MAD to rescan pokemon. true: enable function, false: disable function (default)
-- `reset_pokemon_strategy` define pokemon delete strategy. ['all'(default) or 'filtered']
+- `reset_pokemon_strategy` define pokemon delete strategy. ['all' or 'filtered'(default)]
   - `all` delete all pokemon from databasse by SQL TRUNCATE query.
-Highly recommended for bigger instances
+Will not work with MAD.
   - `filtered` delete only pokemon from database by SQL DELETE query, which are effected by eventchange.
-Can result in database lock issues (depends on server performance / database size
+Hint: cleanup your pokemon table regular, otherwise delete took to much time.

 **Quest reset**: